mysticole928/terraform/README.md

-# terraform
+# Terraform Repositor

-Terraform files and snippets used to create and manage cloud infrastructure
+These the terraform files I've created to build various types of infrastructue and or do general maintenance.